 You should avoid becoming bogged down in the Perl and, especially, the HTML, parts of the code.
 As this is a databases course, you will be graded on correctness, not the appearance of the final product.
+Just ask us for help in person or on the newsgroup if you can't figure something out.

-Implement query (30%) : As handed out, message queries completely ignore all the arguments and simply return all messages.
+Implement query (30%): As handed out, message queries completely ignore all the arguments and simply return all messages.
 Extend MessageQuery so that it is possible to query messages by any combination of author, title, date range, and content pattern match.
 You will find that it is easiest to add query-by-author and title first.
 Query by date will require that you become familiar with Time::ParseDate.
 Query by pattern match will require that you become familiar with the Oracle regular expressions system (REGEXP_LIKE()).
 It should be possible to query using regular expressions for author, title, and content.